thaleslim/TMJudge/README.md

 :octocat: Thank you

 #### TODOs (always remember to prioritize the essentials):
-- [ ] Reorganize parametrizing method
+- [ ] Generate test log
-    - Situation: Parametrizing is hardcoded
     - Goal: To pass a specific file to run a specific set of tests, test_questionX.py, and crete a log with a percentage of completition
-    - Solution: executin' the module will be a task to the web environment to query, but for now the test suite need to support receiving a global filename arg
+    - Note: executin' the module will be a task to the web environment to query
 - [ ] Use custom exceptions module:
     - Usage example:
     ```python